We cannot ship products to MaineMassachusettsNevada due to state legislation

 Researchers have started asking a critical question: Is vaping actually better for you than smoking?

-We dug into peer-reviewed studies and clinical trials to find out.
 The short answer?
-Yes—there’s compelling evidence that dry herb vaporizers produce fewer toxins and are easier on your lungs.
-Here are six studies that are helping reshape the conversation.
+Yes.
+There's compelling evidence that vaporizers produce fewer toxins and are easier on your lungs than smoking.
+Here are seven studies that helped me understand the science behind it.

 Study: Evaluation of a Vaporizing Device (Volcano®), Journal of Pharmacology and Experimental Therapeutics, 2006